earlywarningtoolbox/spatial_warnings/README.md

 Alain Danet, [Alexandre Génin (Maintainer)](mailto:alexandre.genin@umontpellier.fr), Vishwesha Guttal, Sonia Kefi, Sabiha Majumder, Sumithra Sankaran, Florian Schneider

+`spatial_warnings` has also benefited from contributions from Angeles Garcia-Mayor

 ## Installation

 `spatialwarnings` is available on CRAN and can be installed through: